Inside: Mis Clases Locas diverse book recommendations to read in English and/or Spanish. My favorite books I read in 2020.

 For me, it is about being intentional and having good books ready to go.
 The Goodreads app has been a game-changer.
 I can add books to my want-to-read list, and then when I go to the library I can just pull it up.
 Even easier, I can go online to my public library reserve books, and then just go pick them up with their curbside pickup.

 ABSOLUTELY!
 I started with them listening on my drive to and from school, which made up quote a bit of my audiobooks this year.
 With quarantine and my library being closed for a while, this has been the year of the audiobook for me.
 I would listen on walks, while cleaning, or while my kids were playing nicely with each other.

-Even better, every single audiobook I listen to in 2020 was FREE!
-With my public library I have access to Libby and Hoopla apps on my phone.
+Even better, every single audiobook I listened to in 2020 was FREE!
+With my public library, I have access to Libby and Hoopla apps on my phone.
 Plus as an educator, you can get Advanced Listener Audiobooks from Libro.fm.
 Sign up here!